Correlation inequalities for Schr\"odinger operators: Introduction

 The Schr\"odinger operator is undoubtedly one of the most important models in quantum theory.
 Hence, we can expect that this model will provide a crucial clue, leading to better understanding of the universal aspects of correlation.
-Conversely, there has been little research on this model from the viewpoint of Griffiths inequalities.\footnote{ For example, see \cite{AHS, LiebSimon}.
-In \cite{AHS}, Hytroden-like atoms in constant magnetic field are studied.
-In \cite{LiebSimon}, the Born-Oppenheimer energy is investigated. } The principal aim of the present paper is to analyze the Schr\"odinger operator in terms of the operator-theoretic correlation inequalities.
+Conversely, there has been little research on correlation structures of the ground states of this model.\footnote{ For example, see \cite{AHS, LiebSimon}.
+In \cite{AHS}, Hydrogen-like atoms in constant magnetic field are studied.
+In \cite{LiebSimon}, the Born-Oppenheimer energy is investigated. } The principal aim of the present paper is to analyze correlation properties of the ground states of the Schr\"odinger operator in terms of the operator-theoretic correlation inequalities.
+This kind of the study is expected to be useful, when we examine the entanglment structures of many-body systems.
 Through this analysis, we clarify the Griffiths inequalities for ground state expectations.
-In addition, we study the momentum distribution of the ground state density in terms of the correlation inequalities.
-Because the forms of the obtained results are consistent with (\ref{First}) and (\ref{Second}), we can expect that our analysis actually reveals essence of correlation in Schr\"odinger operators.
+As we will see, our correlation inequalities provide qualitative information on the shape of ground states.
+The forms of the obtained results are consistent with (\ref{First}) and (\ref{Second}), as we will see in Section \ref{Sec2}.
+This is more than coincidence because our construction is based on our previous work \cite{Miyao6} which is a generalization of the Griffiths inequalities.
+Finally, remark that our method can be applied to many-body Schr\"odinger operators.